-Graduate students selected to be Berkeley Connect Fellows have the opportunity both to act as mentors to undergraduate students in their discipline and to be mentored in their own scholarly development by faculty in their department.
+The Berkeley Connect fellowship is a competitive research fellowship with a service component.
+The outstanding graduate students who are selected to be Berkeley Connect Fellows receive a year of support so that they can advance their own research; at the same time they act as mentors to undergraduate students in their discipline, and are mentored in their own scholarly development by faculty in their department.

 Each Berkeley Connect Fellow mentors two groups of up to 20 undergraduate students a semester.
 As mentors, they:

 - Meet with students individually for one-on-one advising

 - Facilitate interactive small-group discussions, approximately every other week, about a variety of topics related to their academic discipline